-Childfree weekend for us, it is such a luxury!
-Only one thing for it, a chilled morning making our heavenly Italian styled Eggs Benedict Breakfast.
+Enjoy a chilled morning making our heavenly Italian styled Eggs Benedict Breakfast.

-We had used it in our pasta but saved a couple of tablespoons for this Egg benedict recipe.
+Previously, we had made a double batch of our flavoursome homemade pesto.
+We had used it in our pasta but saved a couple of tablespoons for this egg benedict recipe.
 Alternatively, to save time buy shop bought instead.

-It is true that breakfast is the most important meal of the day, however, during the week people don't get time for exciting breakfast's.
+Breakfast is indeed the most important meal of the day; however, during the week, people don't get time for exciting breakfasts.
+This Italian-styled egg benedict is great for weekends & will keep you going until lunchtime.

-Italian flavours are bursting out the brims.
+Italian flavours are bursting out of the brims.
 Eggs Benedict served up on Savoury Focaccia rolls, thinly sliced and fried Prosciutto, sweet San Marzano Tomatoes and our homemade pesto.

 Team with a strong Italian coffee to get your taste and scent buds tingling!